Cheap iPhone in Australia

-We all know Apple phones come with a hefty price tag.
-Their most expensive phone, the XS Max starts at approximately $1,000 to date.
-But don’t worry if you want a cheap iPhone, there are ways you can still get the Apple phone even the Pro and the Pro Max variant without burning a hole in your pocket.
+We all know Apple phones come with a hefty price tag, especially in 2023 when the latest iPhone 14 pro max can set you back well over $2000.
+But don't worry if you want a cheap iPhone, there are ways you can still get the refurbished iPhone even the Pro and the Pro Max variant without burning a hole in your pocket.
 Newer Apple smartphones come with a stunning Super Retina display, Face ID and fast LTE/WiFi capabilities.

-Here are 6 useful tips to help you get a cheap-iPhone.
+Here are 6 useful tips to help you get a cheap iPhone in Australia.

-If you want to buy new iPhone XS with a storage of 64GB then it’d cost you roughly $999 while the 256GB variant is roughly $1,149, which is $150 more.
+If you want to buy an iPhone XS 64GB then it'd cost you $519 while the iPhone XS 256GB variant is $619, which is $100 more.
 By opting for the iPhone XS 64GB over the XS Max, you will get to save $100.

-The best time to purchase a cheap-iPhone is in the month of September when they normally announce the new models and older ones are available at a discount, you can find the best mobile phone deals during this time even for the Android devices.
-After Apple announced their XR, XS, and XS Max, they dropped the price of its predecessor iPhone 8 which went from $699 to $599.
+The best time to purchase a cheap iPhone is in the month of September when they normally announce the new models and older ones are available at a discount, you can find the best mobile phone deals during this time even for Android devices.
+After Apple announced its XR, XS, and XS Max, they dropped the price of its predecessor iPhone 8 which went from $699 to $599.

 The second-hand mobile phone market typically gets an influx of used iPhones during the time of new releases, which considerably drives prices down.